 - Physical harm to her neck (economic damages for medical bills, if any, and non-economic damages for pain and suffering, if any), and

-- Emotional harm caused from the incident (the apprehension of a battery; the embarrassment when it actually occurred, etc.)
+- Emotional harm caused by the incident (the apprehension of a battery; the embarrassment when it actually occurred, etc.)

 In the case of transferred intent involving an assault and battery, there will likely be two plaintiffs: the person who was the intended victim of the battery (who sues for assault) and the person who was actually physically harmed (who sues for battery).

-In medical malpractice cases involving unauthorized treatments or lack of informed consent, the patient may sue for all costs and treatments and procedures associated with the treatment received.
+In medical malpractice cases involving unauthorized treatments or lack of informed consent, the patient may sue for all costs and treatments, and procedures associated with the battery.
 This is true in many cases, even where the patient ultimately benefited from the unauthorized treatment (although this may be argued as a mitigating factor by defense).